LucasArruda/hacker-news-parser/README.md

 # hacker-news-parser
-A Hacker News parser to fetch and parse comments from news
+A Hacker News parser to fetch and parse comments from newst

-### Testing

-To test, type

-    npm test

 ### Running